SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 ### OpenAI (ChatGPT)

-- Easy to setup and acquire an API key, 4k 8k, 32k context models available
+- Easy to set up and acquire an API key, 4k-128k context models available
 - Free trial requires a valid phone number
-- After freetrial, all useage is charged monthly
+- After the trial, all usage is charged monthly
 - Writing style for roleplay can be repetitive and predictable
 - [Setup Instructions](https://docs.sillytavern.app/usage/api-connections/openai/)